Decrepit train stations across the US are being revitalized

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The Asher Adams luxury hotel is located in Salt Lake City's Union Pacific Depot train station, and opened last year after a multi-stage renovation.
+The Asher Adams luxury hotel is located in Salt Lake City's Union Pacific Depot train station and opened last year after a multi-stage renovation.
 The station was built in 1909, but when it "stopped operating as a train depot in 1986, its grand hall was used for a variety of purposes, including weddings and art exhibitions," said The Salt Lake Tribune.
 In addition to the hotel, the depot's "cafe, restaurant and bars all pay homage to train travel."

 What makes old train stations attractive to developers?

-Their large footprint often makes them prime real estate, and cities "have been finding creative ways to breathe new life into the historic structures, helping them regain their cultural cachet while offering travelers an intriguing glimpse into the past," said the BBC.
+Their large footprint often makes the stations prime real estate, and cities "have been finding creative ways to breathe new life into the historic structures, helping them regain their cultural cachet while offering travelers an intriguing glimpse into the past," said the BBC.
 Many "towns and cities were built up around their train stations," said Glenn NP Nowak, an architecture professor at the University of Nevada, Las Vegas, to the outlet.

 As a result, these stations are "located in highly desirable areas" for developers, said the BBC.
 Many also have "generously arched entryways or tall columns that strategically frame what are now historic downtowns or other attractions."
 The buildings themselves were built to "withstand the wear and tear of a steady flow of passengers," making them a prime contender for refurbishment.
 If "they have good bones, these buildings built of stone or brick will last another century," Diana Melichar, the president of architecture firm Melichar Architects, said to the BBC.